Ragenose/t2ee/doc/requirement.md

 4. Callback program that consumes messages from the message queue and performs tasks.

 5. The web page that interacts with users, sends HTTP requests to the RESTful API and gathers responses.

+6. Nginx HTTP server that reverse proxies HTTP requests from client-side (Browser) toward proper HTTP handler including the web page and RESTful API.

+7. All the above functionalities should be running in Docker containers.

+### 1.2.5 Milestones
+1. Milestone 1: The OpenStack environment including one controller node and one compute node should be set up and running properly.

+2. Milestone 2: The RESTful API should be running and interacting with the OpenStack controller node properly.

+3. Milestone 3: The frond end web page should be running and interacting with the RESTful API properly.